Team-campfire/campfire/Lab06-README.md

 **Michael Kokkatt (RCS: kokkam, Github: mkokkatt):**

 For this lab, I worked with Teddy in using our data schema for our project to create a data set to use for this lab.
 I helped come up with ideas for the different types of data we could exploit and use to display in our R visualizations.
 We populated a data set with fake data to use for this lab and made it accessible by uploading it to Mongo.
 I was in charge of the number of tasks visualizations and the number of driver visualizations.
+I had two data visualizations which were both bar plots because I felt that the clearest way to represent the data I was showing the user would be in the form of a bar graph.
+From looking at the graph, the user will know right away what the work load and transportation needs are by event.
+At the end of the day, the data visualization chosen largely depends on the data set and the analysis that is being conveyed.
 For creativity, when creating the data set, I made sure to add variances and similarities to create unique and interesting data out of 20 entries.
+I also used different color schemes for my visualizations and flipped the coordinates of the plots to make them more aesthetically pleasing.

 **Teddy Clark (RCS: clarke4, Github: teddy-clark):**